aleksander-saz/DS-Projects/README.md

 ### Project 3  - Survey of the advertisements on real estate sales

+Based on the provided data from real estate company (archive of an apartment sales in Saint-Petersburg and nearest cities for the past few years) it's required to define arameters which has the highest influence on the market prices of apartments.
+The definition of these parameters will allow the client to develop the system of automatization  of the price calculation and would tracks the anomalies and scammers activity.

 *More detailed description you can find in readme of Project 3*

 ### Project 4  - Survey of the cinema destribution data

+Based on the provided data from Ministry of Culture it's required analyze the market of the movies in the cinema theaters.

 *More detailed description you can find in readme of Project 4*